infsci2560sp17/full-stack-web-MHarbi/README.md

 ## Key Features

 * User can add and display your recipes.
-* All recipes can be retrieve by their ID through the api as a JSON format.
+* All recipes can be retrieved by their ID through the api as a JSON format.
-* A particular recipe could be retrieve by its ID through the api as a JSON format.
+* A particular recipe could be retrieved by its ID through the api as a JSON format.

 ## Project Details